Scrye Collectible Card Game Checklist & Price Guide

 This book is out of print, but you might find it at Amazon.

-- Much of this volume is about Magic, and I seem to recall I played my first game of Magic: The Gathering late in 1993, the year it came out, against one of the ad salesmen working with me on Comics Retailer magazine.
+Much of this volume is about Magic, and I played my first game of Magic: The Gathering late in 1993, the year it came out, against one of the ad salesmen working with me on Comics Retailer magazine.
 We could each sense a good thing, and adding reports on the Magic phenomenon to the magazine helped it past a rough stretch in the comics industry.
-Today, the magazine is even called Comics & Games Retailer — all because of one card game!
+Later, the magazine would be renamed Comics & Games Retailer — all because of one card game!